MichaelsPlayground/FirebaseUiTutorial/readme.md

 As the user ID and the user email are used to identify a user I don't allow to change them.
 The user name is the only one editable by typing a new value and press the "save data" button.

 If you click on the user image (or the placeholder icon) you are been able to change the profile image.
-The "Photo Picker" will show up to select an image from the gallery, followed by the (default) image cropper.
+The app is using the **Android-Image-Cropper** provided by **CanHub**.
+This is the successor of the old and often used libraries "edmodo/cropper" and
+"ArthurHub/Android-Image-Cropper" that are outdated over the  years.

 The cropped image itself is saved in **Firebase Storage** but the **DownloadUrl** is stored in the dataset.
 Please note: depending on your tutorial stage this functionality is not available in the beginning (as we need Firebase Storage that is introduced at a later point of time).

-You may have noticed that this solutions is using a **File Provider** access to intermediately store the selected file before cropping and uploading.
-If you prefer the older ("legacy") solution see "edit user profile (legacy)".

 Just a note on the data: the user dataset contains some elements that are not used within this tutorial.